reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ---

-**Q:** What do you mean by a lot of animations?
+<a name="mean-lot-animations-im-new" href="#mean-lot-animations-im-new">#</a> **Q:** What do you mean by a lot of animations?
 I'm new so it's interesting to know what kind of animations limit React Native — † Van †

 **A:** I'm referring really to either a game or something of the like.

 ---

-**Q:** What do you find to be the best approach to handling deep linking to nested navigation views where query strings are necessary for the view to render properly (displaying important content immediately instead of waiting for some network request)? — pat
+<a name="find-best-approach-handling-deep" href="#find-best-approach-handling-deep">#</a> **Q:** What do you find to be the best approach to handling deep linking to nested navigation views where query strings are necessary for the view to render properly (displaying important content immediately instead of waiting for some network request)? — pat

 **A:** First of all definitely choosing the right navigation library will get you a long way, and I've found that even with all of the quirks / bugs that React Navigation handles deep linking well for most of my use cases.